venuc13/Practical-HW1/README.md

 Remark that it takes less than 5s for the funding transaction to be committed to the blockchain and the balance to be updated.
 Even more importantly, once the transaction appears in the block explorer (i.e., is committed to a block), the transaction is final and cannot be reversed or cancelled.
 This is a distinctive property of the Algorand blockchain: **immediate finality**.

-### Going Further

-You may remark that the balance of your account increases with time.
-That is because every account on Algorand receives automatically *participation rewards*.
-Note that participation rewards rate on TestNet and MainNet are independent.
-See the [Algorand Foundation FAQ](https://algorand.foundation/faq#participation-rewards-) for details.

 ## Step 2 - Send your First Transactions